 Read More: Our Recommended Cooling Mattresses

 If you tend to sleep near the edge, you want stronger edge support, so you don’t fall off.
 It’s also essential if you sit on your bed often and one of the most important considerations for sex.

 This feature is marginally important if you sleep alone.
 If you sleep with a partner, on the other hand, you don’t want to wake him/her up every time you turn.
-Memory foam beds have a lower transfer of kinetic energy while pure coil construction transfers the most.
+Memory foam beds have a lower transfer of kinetic energy while pure coil construction tends to transfer the most.

-Bouncy beds are fun (for kids even more so).
+Bouncy beds can be fun.
 But some people prefer to have the slow response of foam instead of good old bounce.
 As a general rule of thumb, foam beds have less bounce while hybrids/springs have more.

 Dozens of new companies are emerging every year.
-If you are like most people, you won’t trust a newcomer as much as a veteran in the industry like Brooklyn Bedding or Saatva.
+If you are like most people, you might not trust a newcomer as much as a veteran in the industry like Brooklyn Bedding or Saatva.

 Of course, many newer manufacturers excel in their service and quality and understand this new age we all live in.
 Prime examples of such companies are Nectar Sleep, Casper, and many more.

 That’s why we always try to find out more about manufacturers and how they treat their customers, how they respond to complaints, and if they go “above and beyond.”